 If you’re using MicroPython

-Based on the current work in microbit-dal we've also worked with Damien George, the author of MicroPython, to build the change into our 1.0 release of MicroPython for the micro:bit.
-The Python API will not change, so Python scripts will not need to be updated.
+Based on the current work in microbit-dal we've also worked with Damien George, the author of MicroPython, to build the change into the v1.0 release of MicroPython for the micro:bit.
+The Python API has not changed, so Python scripts do not need to be updated.

-If you ensure you use the final v1.0 release of the MicroPython binary from GitHub with your editor, then you will not need to make any additional changes in order to support both revisions of the micro:bit device.
+If you ensure you use the latest release of the MicroPython binary from GitHub with your editor, then you will be able to support both revisions of the micro:bit device.

 If you’re using the micro:bit profile over BLE

 Some editors for the BBC micro:bit use the standard BLE profile.
 We will publish a new binary that implements this profile once the updates are complete, and the MakeCode Bluetooth package will also include all updates for the revised hardware, so hexes using the Bluetooth profile created in MakeCode can be upgraded this way too.